Taking the longevity diet tips from the Blue Zones into consideration, this Tempeh Chili will help you eat more plant based protein and less meat.

 - 1/4 cup extra virgin olive oil (OR unrefined avocado oil, divided)

-- One 8-ounce package tempeh (such as Light Life brand See notes below if you would like to add meat)
+- One 8-ounce package tempeh (Can sub for black beans, or see notes below if you would like to add meat)

 - 1 large onion (chopped)